VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 ---

 Some time ago,
-during the implementation of a "upload document" feature, I was looking for simple tutorial about picking a file on Android, but didn't find anything that fits my requirements.
+during the implementation of an "upload document" feature, I was looking for a simple tutorial about picking a file on Android but didn't find anything that fits my requirements.
 I needed:
-1. Simple code examples so that I can quickly implement feature step by step copy pasting code and check if it what I need;
+1. Simple code examples so that I can quickly implement feature step by step copy-pasting code and check if it what I need;
-2. Explanation how it works with links to docs;
+2. Explanation of how everything works with links to docs;
-3. Edge cases, or what can easily be missed, but it's important scenario for the user.
+3. Edge cases, or what can easily be missed, but it's an important scenario for the user.

 Ok, as nobody has written it yet, I'm going to do it.
-Please enjoy the reading or go strait to the [code of the final solution](#code).
+Please enjoy the reading or go straight to the [code of the final solution](#code).

 ### Requirements

-As a user I want to be able to pick a files from device or from the third party cloud storage, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.
+As a user, I want to be able to pick a file from a device or from the third-party cloud storage, of supported format ({{page.supportedFileTypes}}) so that file is uploaded to the server.

-In other words I had to implement file picker, that lets user pick only file of supported type, from different storages: local or third party.
+In other words, I had to implement file picker, that lets user pick only files of supported type, from different storages: local or third party.

 ### Pick a file {#pick_a_file}

-After Android 11 the only way to access device file system is Storage Access Framework.
+After Android 11 the only way to access file system is Storage Access Framework.

 My goal is to open document one time, read the content and upload it to the server.
 So [Intent.ACTION_GET_CONTENT](https://developer.android.com/reference/android/content/Intent#ACTION_GET_CONTENT)